hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 }

 def printBoxed(what: String): Unit =
-  what pipe boxed pipe println
+  what pipe boxed tap println
 ```

 ---